 Once the dataset is saved, to add rows or columns you choose, “Prepare > Data Frame > Insert rows/columns” to add new rows or columns at any position in the data frame.
 New columns can be added with a specified default value, which can be a big time-saver when entering blocks of related data.

 When editing data, R-Instat lets you type new values on top of the old.
-As soon as you press the Enter key, it generates R code to execute the change.
+When you press the Enter key, it generates R code to execute the change.
 For example, in a language variable, when changing the value “English” to “Spanish,” it wrote,

 Replace Value in Data